yewstack/yew/docs/advanced-topics/optimizations.md

 references to the relevant data in your props and child components instead of the actual data you can avoid cloning any data until you need to modify the data in the child component, where you use `Rc::make_mut` to clone and get a mutable reference to the data you want to alter.
-By avoiding cloning data until absolutely necessary, child components can choose not to rerender when supplied with props identical to the local copies of props they possess  in `Component::change` calls while incurring limited performance costs.
+By avoiding cloning data until absolutely necessary, child components can choose not to re-render when supplied with props identical to the local copies of props they possess  in `Component::change` calls while incurring limited performance costs.
 The benefits are especially great when compared to a situation in which smart pointers are not used which would mean that the data itself would have to be copied